tedhagos/tedhagos.github.com/_posts/2012-12-24-whats-keeping-you.md

 ---
 layout: post

 title: Lazy bones, Lazy mind

+excerpt: Big things on your list mostly falls under the category of multi-step problem.
+You can’t skip the intervening solutions and jump right to the last problem — maybe that is what’s keeping you, because you think you can

 description: procastination is a state of mind, achieving is state of mind
 categories: